This handout explains what to expect at home after spinal or epidural anesthesia.

 You have a bad headache that is worse when you sit up and better when you lie flat.

 Who to Call

 The clinic phone number is: (608) _______.
 Call if you have questions or concerns.
 Our toll-free number 1-800-323-8942 (24 hr.).

 After hours call (608) 262-0486.
 Ask for the doctor on call for Dr. _______________.
 Give your name and phone number with the area code.
 The doctor will call you back.

-If you have questions or concerns about the nerve block or get a severe headache, call (608) 262-0486 and ask for the Anesthesia Acute Pain Service.
-If you had surgery at The American Center, ask for the Anesthesiologist on call.
+If you have questions or concerns about the nerve block or get a severe headache, call 608-263-6400 and ask for the Anesthesia Acute Pain Service resident on call.
+Give

-A nurse will call you at home or work within the next few days.
-We will ask you about the care you received and how you are feeling.
+A nurse will call you in a few days.
+They will ask you about the care you received and how you are feeling.

 If you are a patient receiving care at UnityPoint – Meriter, Swedish American or a health system outside of UW Health, please use the phone numbers provided in your discharge instructions for any questions or concerns.